forgery810/fl-studio-alesis-vixx/README.md

 -  Selecting the browser button allow the directional keys to control the selection of samples.
 Right opens folders and left closes them.
 Enter will bring up the menu for what to do with the selection.
 Unfortunatley, when selecting open in new channel the browser loses focus because the channel window open so the browser button must be pushed again.
 Selecting the browser button again will close the browser window but it cannot be opened again, unfortunately, without using the mouse.
 This functionality is a little cumbersome, unfortunately but can still be useful.

+## Plugins

+- When a plugin is in focus, the knobs will control some of its functionality.
+The knob range can be increased to access more parameters.
+Unfortunately, the default order is set by FL or the plugin maker, so for plugins with a high number of parameters, it is not realitic to use.
+For lower parameter plugins (Fruity Granulizer and Tranistor Bass e.g.) it is very functional, though.

+- The double arrow buttons that usually control the pattern number will rotate through plugin presets.
+This will not work with "internal" presets, as found in older FL Studio plugins.
+It will work with presets saved under the plugin option arrow in the window.
+For example, Flex and Ogun work outright but in Poizone the presets within the plugin itself will not rotate so you will have to save the ones you want using the window option.

  ## vi25 and vi49 Users